 The Drought Emergency Fund in Africa was the main topic discussed during a two-day meeting of an Organisation of African Unity committee in Ethiopia.

-The Drought Emergency Fund in Africa was the main topic discussed during a two-day meeting of an Organisation of African Unity committee in Ethiopia.
+Background: The Drought Emergency Fund in Africa was the main topic discussed during a two-day meeting of an Organisation of African Unity committee in Ethiopia.
 The meeting of the Drought and Other Natural Disasters Committee opened its fourth session on Monday (29 November).

 SYNOPSIS: It met in the OAU headquarters in Addis Ababa.